aaraskar/AjitRaskarTechChallenge/README.md

   * Section 4: Prints number of predicted sunny days in Sydney

 # To be noted
-1:A day which has weather predicted as Clear is treated as a sunny day.
+* A day which has weather predicted as Clear is treated as a sunny day.
-From the response there is a parameter called daily.weather.main which treats a day either sunny/rainy/cloudy etc .
+From the response there is a parameter called **daily.weather.main** which treats a day either sunny/rainy/cloudy etc .
 For various weather parameters refer https://openweathermap.org/api/one-call-api For more information on various weather conditions, refer https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2

-2:Different combinations of city, predicted temperature and predicted weather type can be passed in config.properties Pass correct latitude and longitude in config.properties to represent city.
+* Different combinations of city, predicted temperature and predicted weather type can be passed in config.properties Pass correct latitude and longitude in config.properties to represent city.
 timeZone variable has the format <<CountryName/CityName>> For e.g Australia/Sydney